 - Lower back pain – Long-term back pain is difficult to contend with and is often linked to the way one sits on a bike during impact.

-- Road rash is usually not a life-threatening wound, but should not be taken for granted.
+- Deep lacerations and abrasions (road rash) is usually not a life-threatening wound, but you should never take it for granted.
 Doctors suggest that riders clean the affected areas and then apply antiseptic cream.
 Cyclists involved in a collision can also suffer from abrasions, lacerations, and other wounds.